 Same goes for Folic Acid and Folate.
 Folic acid is cheap, synthetic stuff and found in most multivitamins.
 You can overdose in Folic acid.
 You are much better off choosing Folate.
 Look for Metfolin or Quatrefolic brand Folate.

-Jigsaw Health provides the right type of B-vitamins in their formula.
-Someone at Jigsaw has done their homework.
+Jigsaw Health and Jarrow B-Right provide the right type of B-vitamins in their formula.
+Someone at at these companies has done their homework.

-SAM-e levels are low in depressed individuals.
-And several positive studies show that it is at least as good as prescription antidepressants in effect.
+SAM-e levels are low in individuals with mood concerns.
+And several studies show that it can have a positive effect.

 SAM-e (say Sammy) is made by our bodies…but to produce it, you need B-vitamins and methionine.
 Methionine is an amino acid found in meat.
 Vegans take note.

 Which brand to buy?

 The recommended dosage is 400 to 800 mg taken twice a day.
 This can get very expensive.
 Most brands of SAM-e are fine.
 There are only a couple of factories in the world that make this stuff and most brands sell the same raw material – usually Italian made.
 The Chinese may be getting into the game, in which case, forget what I said!
 Drugstores and Walmart type stores value cost competitiveness, so the likelihood of finding Chinese ingredients there is high.